Certificate in Song Therapy

 For those of us responsible

-for coordinating and delivering these music groups there is a rich
+for coordinating and delivering communal music groups there is a rich

 tradition of learning.
-Community music at under graduate and
+There is community music at under graduate and

-post graduate level and

-the health care profession of music therapy at post graduate level too.
+post graduate level.
+The health care profession of music therapy at post

 However, there is in the